Architecture

 Overview#

-GocciaScript has two execution modes — interpreter (tree-walk over the AST) and bytecode (TGocciaVM).
+GocciaScript has two execution modes: interpreter mode (tree-walk over the AST) and bytecode mode (TGocciaVM).
 A single TGocciaEngine class orchestrates both, delegating execution to a pluggable TGocciaExecutor.
-Both modes share the same frontend, value system, core language built-ins, and garbage collector.
-Host/runtime globals are attached through runtime extensions; see Main Layers for the Goccia.Engine / Goccia.Runtime split.
-See Bytecode VM for the bytecode backend's architecture.
+Both execution modes share the same source pipeline, value system, core language built-ins, and garbage collector.
+Runtime globals are attached through runtime extensions; see Main Layers for the Goccia.Engine / Goccia.Runtime split.
+See Bytecode VM for the bytecode executor's architecture.

 Pipelines#